Being able to communicate effectively with all of your customers, wherever they're based, is crucial for business success.

-When you don’t speak a language, it can be challenging to detect what language it is, especially when it is written down and not spoken.
+When you don’t speak a language, it can be challenging to detect what language it is, especially when it's written down and not spoken.

 3. How many languages does the service support?

 Some solutions only translate a couple of languages, while others support more than one hundred.

 Those that support a few languages will likely cover most of your translation needs, but why invest in a multilingual live chat and not go all the way?

-They might even tell all their friends and family about this great company that offers help and information in Finnish, providing you with more customers!
+They might even tell all their friends and family about this great company that offers help and information in Finnish, providing you with more customers.